 Tom Nook has a new business venture

 Appealing to your desire to get away from it all, the infamous raccoon and real estate tycoon has now sold you a Nook Inc. Deserted Island Getaway Package, although said package only comes with the barest of necessities to survive on the island – a tent, a lamp and a camper bed.
-Once you’ve pitched up, it’s up to you to build a life from the ground up using the natural resources you’ll find on the island.
+On arrival you'll be given an orientation tour by Nook Inc. staff, but once you’ve pitched up it’s up to you to build a life from the ground up using the natural resources you’ll find on the island.

 You start from scratch

 Rather than arriving in a pre-existing village, you’ll be starting from absolutely nothing in Animal Crossing: New Horizons.
 Speaking on the Nintendo Treehouse Livestream, developers Aya Kyogoku and Hisashi Nogami said they wanted to give players the opportunity to build everything from scratch, as opposed to arriving in a pre-built town.
 The February 2020 Animal Crossing Direct explained that we'll be able to choose the general template and layout of our island in a similar way to previous entries: